nandini13-git/pdsnd_github/README.md

 ### Bikeshare

-### Calculates statistics of bikeshare rides for a given city, month and day
+### Calculates time, station, duration, and user statistics of bikeshare rides for a given city, month and day

 ### bikeshare_2.py